 Should I run DISM or SFC first?

-SFC scans the integrity of all protected operating system information, including information that is not on your hard drive.
+SFC analyzes the reliability of all computers protected by the operating system, including those that are not on your hard drive.
 It must be used before running DISM.

 How to scan Windows 10 for errors?

-First, right-click the Start button and select Command Prompt (Admin).
+First, we right-click the Start button and select Command Prompt (Admin).

-Leave the period open during the scan, which may take some time depending on your final configuration and hardware.
+Leave the window type open during the scan, which may take some time depending on your settings and hardware.